inetum-orleans/ddb-symfony-vue-demo/README.md

 make init
 ```

 This will build and run the docker containers, setup the database and install the dependencies.
-Reply `yes` to the questions.

 ### Start the frontend project